RafaelVieira99/Deep-Learning-Apps/README.md

 # Deep-Learning-Apps
-Some examples of AI, Deep Learning, and Machine Learning projects that I did in the past
+Some examples of AI, Deep Learning, and Machine Learning projects that we did in the past.

 # List of Projects